(c) 2024 PillSync.com

 • sudden problems with vision, speech, or balance (such as trouble speaking, difficulty walking, or dizziness)

 • High blood pressure.
 REBLOZYL may cause an increase in your blood pressure.
 Your healthcare provider will check your blood pressure before you receive your REBLOZYL dose.
-Your healthcare provider may prescribe you medicine to treat high blood pressure or increase the dose of medicine you already take to treat high blood pressure, if you develop high blood pressure during treatment with REBLOZYL.
+Your healthcare provider may prescribe you medicine to treat high blood pressure or increase the dose of medicine you already take to treat high blood pressure if you develop high blood pressure during treatment with REBLOZYL.

 • Extramedullary Hematopoietic (EMH) Masses.
 EMH masses have happened in people with beta thalassemia during treatment with REBLOZYL.
-You may have a higher risk for developing EMH masses if you have a history of EMH masses, have had your spleen removed, have or have had enlarged spleen or liver, or have low hemoglobin levels.
+You may have a higher risk for developing EMH masses if you have a history of EMH masses, have had your spleen removed, have or have had an enlarged spleen or liver, or have low hemoglobin levels.
 Your healthcare provider will monitor you before you start and during treatment with REBLOZYL.
 Call your healthcare provider or get medical help right away if you get any of these symptoms:

-• severe pain in the back
+severe pain in the back

-• numbness, weakness or loss of voluntary movement in feet, legs, hands or arms
+• numbness, weakness, or loss of voluntary movement in feet, legs, hands, or arms

 • loss of bowel and bladder control